viewsdevelop/lab-angular-secrets/readme.md

 └── routes
 ```

-As you can see, the project has an `authentication-app` folder where you will find all the necessary files to create your angular app.
+As you can see, the project has an `client` folder where you will find all the necessary files to create your angular app.
 It already has all the components and service created.
 On the other hand, the main folder has the structure to create the API that will use the Angular app.

 ### API